 Jason Piggie currently lives in Kansas City, Missouri, but has work in other parts of the continental USA.

-I create original textile art of lesser-known African-Americans that provoke though and prick the heart.
-My intense interest in people can their stories has stirred within me since childhood.
+I create original textile art of lesser-known African-Americans that provokes thought and prick the heart.
+My intense interest in people can their stories have stirred within me since childhood.
 I carried it with me as a journalist for the African-American newspaper, The Arizona Informant.
-My Focus was personal stories of those in the community.
+My Focus was the personal stories of those in the community.
 When I began writing Black History short stories the need for visual representations of the characters and circumstances later followed.
 I started with what I had on hand.

 Arts Business Consultant